urennaco/pygcb/lesson03/object-review.md

 **init** is a special Python method that we'll need.
 It is used to initialize the properties for an object.
 It's declared as `__init__` - often called "dunder init" (dunder: **d**ouble **under**score).
 It shouldn't return a value and should only be used to set up the class.

 All Python methods start with a `self` parameter.
 This parameter is used to assign properties to your object.
+One of the most common errors I run into in my code repeatedly is forgetting to use `self`, so be diligent!

 In the following code, we create a `Square` class with a `side` property by setting `self.side` to the parameter.
 We also use `__init__` to initialize the value for the side.

 ```py
 class Square(object):